K-Raymond/diceroller/README.md

 Uses Python 2.7, have not tested 3.x

-This is a simple script to roll a large quantity of a die that have an arbitrary number of sides.
+This is a simple script to roll a large quantity of a dice that have an arbitrary number of sides.
 For example,
 ```
 Input X dice with Y sides (XdY): 3d6